-- Pour all the ingredients except coffee in a saucepan and heat the mixture up.
+- Pour all the ingredients except coffee in a saucepan and heat up the mixture.

 - Add coffee and mix everything well.
 I always use a drink mixer/frother that adds a nice texture to my keto drink.

-- Pour your latte in a serving cup.
+- Pour your latte into a serving cup.
 I always sprinkle it with a bit of pumpkin pie spice on top to finish it off and make it look cooler.

-Of course, if you are to make a refreshing iced keto pumpkin spice latte, skip the heating-up step, mix all the ingredients well, and pour the drink over a glass filled with ice cubes.
+Of course, if you are to make a refreshing iced keto pumpkin spice latte, skip the heating-up step, mix all the ingredients well, and pour the drink over in a glass over ice cubes.